tmtsoftware/csw/docs/src/main/create-component.md

 Whenever a command is sent to a component it is wrapped inside a command wrapper.
 There are two kinds of command wrapper:

 -   Submit: A command is wrapped in submit when the completion result is expected from receiver component
--   Oneway: A command is wrapped in oneway when the completion of command is not expected from receiver component but is determined by sender component by subscribing to it's state
+-   Oneway: A command is wrapped in oneway when the completion of command is not expected from receiver component but is determined by sender component by subscribing to receiver component's state

 ### Validation